alex-oleshkevich/imia/docs/authentication.md

 ]
 ```

-Similarly to `include_patterns` there is `exclude_pattens` option that disables middleware on a selected URLs.
+Similarly to `include_patterns` there is `exclude_pattens` option that disables middleware for selected URLs.

 ```python
 from starlette.middleware import Middleware